SenseException/intl-format/UPGRADE.md

 # Upgrade to 2.2

+## Support of numeric padding characters

+Numeric padding characters are supported now to create type specifiers with a variable numeric number like "%5my_specifier" or in combination with fractional digits like "%5.2my_specifier".

 ## Add date_year_short type specifier

 New type specifier to get the short year of a date.